-Data is the raw material for the 21st century.
+Data is the raw material of the 21st century.

 NOMAD, the Novel Materials Discovery Laboratory, is a European Centre of Excellence (CoE) which was established in fall 2015.
 Eight complementary research groups of highest scientific standing in computational materials science along with four high-performance computing (HPC) centers form the synergetic core of this CoE (see THE TEAM).
 This also reflects that the CoE is part of the Psi-k, CECAM , and ETSF communities.

-NOMAD creates, collects, stores, and cleanses computational materials science data, derived from the most important materials science codes available today.
-In addition, the NOMAD Laboratory CoE develops tools for mining this data in order to find structure, correlations, and novel information that could not be discovered from studying smaller data sets.
+NOMAD creates, collects, stores, and cleanses computational materials science data, computed by the most important materials-science codes available today.
+Most important the NOMAD Laboratory CoE develops tools for mining this data in order to find structure, correlations, and novel information that could not be discovered from studying smaller data sets.
 Together, the large volume of data and innovative tools will enable researchers in basic science and engineering to advance materials science, identify new physical phenomena, and help industry to improve existing and develop novel products and technologies (Fig. 1).

-The Repository developed and maintained by NOMAD is now the largest repository for input and output files of computational materials science worldwide, containing the files from several million high-quality calculations.
-The volume of files made available through the NOMAD Repository is steadily increasing, as the computational materials-science community uses millions of CPU hours every day in high-performance-computing (HPC) centers worldwide.
+The Repository developed and maintained by NOMAD is now the largest repository for computational materials science worldwide, containing the input and output files from several million high-quality calculations.
+The volume of files made available through the NOMAD Repository is steadily increasing.
+In fact the computational materials-science community uses millions of CPU hours every day in high-performance-computing (HPC) centers worldwide.
 Importantly, the NOMAD Repository contains data from researchers from all over the world, and from other data bases, e.g. AFLOWlib and OQMD.
-Unlike other repositories, the NOMAD Repository is not restricted to selected computer codes but serves all important codes currently used in computational materials science.
-The Repository also helps the computational materials science community to host and organize its data, and to make it available to others in a highly efficient way: See Fig. 2 and watch the 2-minute YouTube movie at https://www.youtube.com/watch?v=L-nmRSH4NQM).
+Unlike other repositories, the NOMAD Repository is not restricted to selected computer codes but serves the entire community by supporting all important codes currently used in computational materials science.
+The NOMAD Repository also helps researchers to host and organize their data, and to make it available to others in a highly efficient way: See Fig. 2 and watch the 2-minute YouTube movie at https://youtu.be/UcnHGokl2Nc.

-Figure 2: The NOMAD Repository:• Upload interfaces: Curl, FTP, Python
+Figure 2: Features of the NOMAD Repository:• Upload interfaces: Curl, FTP, Python

 • Support the most important codes